 - Batons – used in tournaments for entertainment

-- Baton stopped soldier’s and knights getting injured
+- Baton stopped soldiers and knights from getting injured

 - Batons were cheap to make and easily produced

-- Batons made from a single piece of hard wood
+- Batons are usually made from a single piece of hardwood

 - Batons improved fighting techniques